Reaction: Jack Ross Post Inverness

 Buddies News Update – News of the latest happenings in and around the Paisley 2021 Stadium.

-Last Time Out – Match report and pictures of the recent Championship match away to Inverness Caledonian Thistle.
+Last Time Out – Match report and pictures of the recent Championship match away to Queen of the South.

-The Opposition – Brian Corry runs the rule over Saturday's visitors, Stephen Aitken's Dumbarton side.
+The Opposition – Brian Corry runs the rule over Saturday's visitors, John Robertson's Inverness Caledonian Thistle side.

-Hall of Fame – David Cochran highlights the St Mirren career of Jackie Copland.
+Hall of Fame – David Cochran highlights the St Mirren career of goalkeeper Campbell Money.

 Fans Corner – Ticket prices, travel clubs update, match info and dates for fans to keep in their diary.

-Matchday Gallery – Pictures from the post-match presentations in the corporate suite after the recent home match against Morton.
+Matchday Gallery – Pictures from the post-match presentations in the corporate suite after the recent home match against Dundee United.

 Kit Sponsors 2017/18.